siqili0325/siqili0325.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Siqi Li, currently a third year PhD candidate at [Digital Medicine Lab](https://blog.nus.edu.sg/liunan/).
+I'm currently a third year PhD candidate at [Digital Medicine Lab](https://blog.nus.edu.sg/liunan/).
 Prior to Duke-NUS, I obtained B.S. in Mathematics and Statistics from the University of Michigan, Ann Arbor.
+My research interests include federated learning and transfer learning.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.